RAkash07/RAkash07/README.md

 - 💬 About Mine ...

-  My Main Tech is PYTHON, SQL, AI and RAG, My Favorite Tools are VSCODE , GOOGLECOLLAB and CURSOR TOOL
+  My Main Tech is PYTHON, SQL, AI and RAG, My Favorite Tools are VSCODE , GOOGLECOLLAB, CURSOR  AND LOVABLE TOOL

 - 📫 How to reach me: